seanhenry/SwiftMockGeneratorForXcode/README.md

 Many thanks to the contributors of [swift-ast](https://github.com/yanagiba/swift-ast) for a great lexer which has made writing a parser much easier.

+Many thanks to the contributors of [kotlin-native](https://github.com/JetBrains/kotlin-native) for a Kotlin LLVM backend which enables code sharing between the Xcode and AppCode plugins.

 And special thanks to everyone who is contributing by raising issues and feature requests.

 This tool wouldn't exist without you all!